LemmySmackett/LemmySmackettCom/content/stories/general/the_after.md

 The next day, a new executioner was appointed by the king.

 In the execution square, the people watched in horror as the burlap-masked man took head after head with a ruthless efficiency.

-All the more horrifying was his soft, contented grin.
+All the more horrifying was his soft, contented grin. Ω